jkkawano/jkawano-cs376/designManifesto.md

 While it can be helpful to look at these cases and consider the mistakes that were made and what should have been done, I find it more constructive to think in terms actions that I can take, rather than just instances to avoid.
 Although “The Signal Code: A Human Rights Approach to Information During Crisis” from the Harvard Humanitarian Initiative was created for the context of disasters, I found its key points generally applicable and very resonant.
 Namely that all people have the right to privacy, security and control over their individual data.

-People should be able to control how their data is collected, used, or disclosed.
-And have the right to change their mind on any of that at any point in time.
+**People should be able to control how their data is collected, used, or disclosed.
+And have the right to change their mind on any of that at any point in time.**

 ### 5. Good design is delightful ###

 A good design should not frustrate the user; rather, the user should enjoy their experience with the design.
 While it is impossible to completely guarantee that every individual will have a positive experience, there are steps we can take to test

 We had the opportunity this semester to talk to professionals currently working in industry on UX design and UX research.
 One of these individuals was Chloe Fan, a project designer for Uber.
 On her website, Chloe states: “I design beautiful, everyday experiences that help people make the most out of their lives.”
 I found this statement incredibly compelling and had the opportunity to ask if she could expand upon what she meant by “beautiful”.
-In her explanation, she said that one feature of “beautiful design” is that it should bring delight.
+In her explanation, she said that **“beautiful design” should bring the user delight.**

 One way we incorporated this sense of "delight" in our design was providing users with the option to explore.
 We include a "Random" option for selecting a past show to view in AR to allow users to just explore and maybe learn something new.